 On 23 October, 2019, the Academic Senate of TU Berlin adopted the Research Data Policy of the Technische Universität Berlin.
 With this policy, TU Berlin wants to provide its current and future researchers with an orientation for handling research data.
 The Guidelines on the implementation of the Research Data Policy of the Technische Universität Berlin provide practical advice for the Research Data Management (RDM) in the different phases of a research project.
-The Academic Senate agreed to the Guidelines on October, 2019.
-They are maintained and continuously updatet by the Research Data Management Service Center.
+The Academic Senate agreed to the Guidelines on 23 October, 2019.
+They are maintained and continuously updated by the Service Center Research Data Management.

-The Research Data Management Service Center is the central point of contact for all issues related to RDM at TU Berlin (helpdesk: team(at)szf.tu-berlin.de).
+The Service Center Research Data Management is the central point of contact for all issues related to RDM at TU Berlin.